Introduction

 Improvement of physical performance

-Several studies indicate that collagen peptide supplementation can improve joint biomechanics, promote better posture and stability, and thus indirectly contribute to an improvement in sports performance.
+Several studies indicate that collagen peptide supplementation can improve joint biomechanics, promote better posture and stability, and thus indirectly contribute to an improvement in athletic performance.

 Muscle recovery and pain prevention

-Clinical research has shown that a collagen treatment helps to reduce delayed onset muscle soreness (DOMS), accelerate recovery, and reduce inflammatory markers in the body.
-This is particularly beneficial for athletes subjected to repetitive or intense training.
+Clinical research has shown that a collagen treatment can reduce delayed onset muscle soreness (DOMS), accelerate recovery, and reduce inflammatory markers in the body.
+This is particularly beneficial for athletes undergoing repetitive or intense training.

 A study published in Current Medical Research and Opinion showed that daily intake of collagen peptides significantly reduces joint pain related to physical activity in athletes.